Cosmian/http_client_server/crate/logger/README.md

         service_name: "my-sync-service".to_string(),
         no_log_to_stdout: false,
         with_ansi_colors: true,
-        // Note: otlp field is not available without tokio feature ..Default::default()
+        // Note: otlp field is not available without full feature ..Default::default()
     };